 Air Assist Compressor

-Machines in the Zing Laser Series have been pre-plumbed for Air Assist so that all you need to do is to attach a small compressor pump to the back of the machine.
-The pump can either be purchased through your Epilog representative or you can connect your existing compressed air supply to the 0.25” (6 mm) receptacle at the back of the machine (60 Pounds per Square Inch, maximum).
-The Mini and Helix Laser systems are also pre-plumbed for Air Assist; however, they require a maximum PSI of 30.
+Machines in the Fusion Edge Series have been pre-plumbed for Air Assist so that all you need to do is to attach a small compressor pump to the back of the machine.
+The pump can either be purchased through your Epilog representative or you can connect your existing compressed air supply to the receptacle at the back of the machine.

 If you want to etch glasses, mugs, wine bottles and other cylindrical objects, you will need a rotary attachment.
 With a rotary attachment, you place your product onto the rollers, and the laser automatically rotates the object as it engraves, giving you crisp, focused engravings on cylindrical surfaces.

 PhotoLaser Plus (PLP) is a software package that lets you take your photo engraving to the next level by easily processing photos for engraving on all types of materials.
 Photo engraving is a highly popular laser application, and PLP can help you create the highest-quality photo engravings in the industry.
 Check out this video tutorial to see PLP in action.

 While the laser machine is the most important tool in establishing your customization services, it’s important to consider what additional components you’ll need - in both the short and long term - that will enhance your setup and ensure your success.

 Is it time to incorporate laser engraving and cutting services into your operations?
 Contact Epilog today to set up a demo so you can see our systems in action!